aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 Just replace the `{selected profile}` with a profile you want to run.
 You can find the list of profiles below.
 You can also override one of many properties by adding `-P{property name}={property value}` at the end of the command (without the curly brackets).

+The easiest way to get the tests running is the following command:

+`./gradlew --stacktrace :spacelift:test -Pwildfly8UpsFromSource -Pdatasource=mysql -PrunMigrator=false`

+The only requirement is that you have a running mysql instance with a `unifiedpush` and `keycloak` databases.
+The exact way to setup the database is described in the UnifiedPush Server help.

 To learn more go to [https://github.com/arquillian/arquillian-spacelift-gradle-plugin](https://github.com/arquillian/arquillian-spacelift-gradle-plugin).

 ## Structure